mustafa1728/Automatic_Rubiks_Cube_Solver/README.md

 1. Clone the repository and open cube_solving.ipynb in [Google Colaboratory](https://colab.research.google.com).
 2. The Google colab file has commands to install all the prerequisites and you simply need to run the cells to get the required.
-3. Copy the weigths file from [here](https://drive.google.com/drive/folders/1unXQKfb-HFnMSqKj82VZ10dLmTdbfhrh?usp=sharing) into your google drive account and note the location.
-Follow instructions in the file to put the location (path) in a line of code.
+3. Copy the weights file from [here](https://drive.google.com/drive/folders/1unXQKfb-HFnMSqKj82VZ10dLmTdbfhrh?usp=sharing) into your google drive account and note the location.
+Follow instructions in the colab file to put the location (path) in a line of code.
 4. Run the cells of the cube_solving.ipynb file in order upto the section 'Main Inference'.
 They have requirements and helper functions.
 5. take images of each face of the cube such that the image in the below figure would look straight.